Standard Deviation, Median, Variance, Calculate, Calculator & Software.

-Fundamental Formula of Gambling: Standard Deviation, Median, FFG Median, FFG Deviation, Calculator & Software
+Fundamental Formula: Standard Deviation, Median, FFG Median, FFG Deviation, Calculator Software

 Standard Deviation, Median, Variance, Calculate.